mozilla-iam/auth0-deploy/README.md

 ## Testing

+Test are run by GitHub actions on every Pull Request.
-To run the automated tests on the rules first setup your testing environment.
+To run the tests locally, first setup your testing environment.

 This is a one time step

 * `cd tests`
 * `npm install`